adrwxyz/kitchen.alxdr.ca/posts/2019-09-22-beef-in-three-movements.md

 # Beef I

-- Sautée onions in olive oil
+- Sautee onions in olive oil
 - Increase temperature of pan
 - Add cubed stewing beef
 - Add soy sauce and basil at the end
-- Don’t crowd the pan so moisture doesn’t get trapped
+- Don't crowd the pan so moisture doesn't get trapped

 # Beef II